Scandium

 Scandium is a chemical element; it has symbol Sc and atomic number 21.
-It is a silvery-white metallic d-block element.
-Historically, it has been classified as a rare-earth element, together with yttrium and the lanthanides.
+It is a silvery-white metallic element found in the d-block of the periodic table.
+Usually, it is classified as a rare-earth element, together with yttrium and the lanthanides.
 It was discovered in 1879 by spectral analysis of the minerals euxenite and gadolinite from Scandinavia.

 Scandium is present in most of the deposits of rare-earth and uranium compounds, but it is extracted from these ores in only a few mines worldwide.
-Because of the low availability and difficulties in the preparation of metallic scandium, which was first done in 1937, applications for scandium were not developed until the 1970s, when the positive effects of scandium on aluminium alloys were discovered.
+Due to its low availability and difficulties in the preparation of metallic scandium, first done in 1937, applications for scandium were not developed until the 1970s, when the positive effects of scandium on aluminium alloys were discovered.
 Its use in such alloys remains its only major application.
 The global trade of scandium oxide is 15–20 tonnes per year.

 The properties of scandium compounds are intermediate between those of aluminium and yttrium.
 A diagonal relationship exists between the behavior of magnesium and scandium, just as there is between beryllium and aluminium.
 In the chemical compounds of the elements in group 3, the predominant oxidation state is +3.

 Properties

 Chemical characteristics

 Scandium is a soft metal with a silvery appearance.
 It develops a slightly yellowish or pinkish cast when oxidized by air.
 It is susceptible to weathering and dissolves slowly in most dilute acids.
-It does not react with a 1:1 mixture of nitric acid (HNO3) and 48.0% hydrofluoric acid (HF), possibly due to the formation of an impermeable passive layer.
+It does not dissolve in a 1:1 mixture of nitric acid (HNO3) and 48.0% hydrofluoric acid (HF), possibly due to the formation of an impermeable passive layer.
 Scandium turnings ignite in the air with a brilliant yellow flame to form scandium oxide.